felipefbs/MonsterAPI/README.md

 ## :clipboard: Description

 This application, when ready, performs Creation, Reading, Update and Delete in a database based on the monsters from RPG book [Dungeon World](https://dungeon-world.com/).
 The development of this application is intended to help me learn the [Go language](https://golang.org/).
-Along with the development, I will log how it was to develop this application on a [Notion](https://notion.so) page.

 ### Development Todo

-- [ ]  Fazer um Hello World no " / "
+- [X]  Hello World at " / " endpoint
-- [ ]  adicionar uma nova Rota(controller)
+- [X]  Add new routes to "/monsters" endpoint (controller)
-- [ ]  Adicionar o padrão MVC
+- [X]  Add MVC Pattern (halfway!)
-- [ ]  Configurar variáveis de ambiente
+- [ ]  Configure environment variables
-- [ ]  Fazer todas as rotas para o CRUD
+- [ ]  CRUD operations
-- [ ]  Salvar as informações em um banco de dados - MongoDB
+- [X]  Save data in a database - MongoDB
-  - [ ]  (opcional) Utilizar o CloudAtlas MongoDB
+  - [ ]  (optional) Use CloudAtlas MongoDB
-- [ ]  Fazer rodar no Docker
+- [ ]  Dockerize it
-    - [ ]  Criar um arquivo dockfile para a aplicação
+    - [ ]  Create dockerfile
-    - [ ]  Instalar o docker-compose
+    - [ ]  docker-compose
-    - [ ]  Criar um docker-compose file
+    - [ ]  Create docker-compose file
-    - [ ]  (opcional) Criar um makefile para facilitar os comando

 ## :memo: License